alex-free/alex-free.github.io/psx-cdr/readme.md

 ## Orientation Trick

 If your console is having issues reading discs, an old trick involves changing the console to a vertical, diagonal, or upside-down orientation while playing the disc.
-This can sometimes improve the dCD-R disc reading ability of the console.
+This can sometimes improve the CD-R disc reading ability of the console.
 It is recommended to try both left and right orientation changes and different angles in a slight diagonal to figure out the exact best position.

 Sometimes the above issue can be alleviated or disappear entirely by following my [psx cdrom refurbishment guide](https://alex-free.github.io/unofficial-ps1-cd-drive-service-manual/).